Sujithandra/CURRENCY-CONVERTER/README.md

 How It Works:

-1.User enters an amount
+1.User enters an amount.
-2.Selects source and target currencies
+2.Selects source and target currencies.
 3.App fetches real-time exchange rates using an online API 4.Conversion result is calculated and displayed 5.Timestamp updates automatically